razerofficial/Unreal_ChromaSDK/README.md

 ![image_51](images/image_51.png)

-In a standalone PC or Cloud build, Chroma animation files may need to be copied to within the build content folder.
+In a standalone builds, Chroma animation files may need to be copied to within the build content folder.

 ```
 WindowsNoEditor\Chroma_Sample\Content